 Still, if you’ve been on a long flat stretch and you’re not getting the PR results you expect, it’s time to check your fundamentals.
 Ask yourself the following questions, and you’ll probably find the culprit.

 Do you want the wrong results?

 Occasionally we talk with a company that won’t be happy with anything less than regular coverage in the Wall Street Journal and the New York Times.
-They’re an extreme—few are that unreasonable— but many companies have inflated or misplaced expectations.
-This can stem from past results of other companies, a PR agency that overpromises or other circumstances.
+They’re an extreme—few are that unreasonable—but many companies have inflated or misplaced expectations.
+This can stem from apples-to-oranges comparisons with other companies, a PR agency that overpromises or other circumstances.

 Ask yourself (and your PR consultants) what your real potential is for media coverage, what outlets are most likely to be interested, and what you can do to maximize your potential.
 Most important, consider the business goals you most want PR to support.
 If you want to promote a B2B product or service among potential buyers, for instance, seeking consistent trade coverage may be a more valuable use of resources than going all out for a mention in a prestigious general-interest outlet.

 If you’re doing interesting work in a field that affects a wide audience, you have a story to tell.
 Sometimes that story is hard to find: the expert insider perspective is often at odds with the media’s perspective on which stories are worth telling.
 If you’re ahead of the curve, you need to find a way to make your work seem relevant now (and not fringe).
 You may need to find a people-centered way to talk about your work.
 Or you may need a deep dive from a fresh perspective to uncover overlooked stories.